WTIFS/tantan-demo/README.md

         cd sql
         pwd
-        //copy the path here of last step psql $NAME OF YOUR DATABASE postgres $THE PATH OF LAST STEP
+        //copy the path here of last step psql $NAME OF YOUR DATABASE postgres -f $THE PATH OF LAST STEP/create_db.sql
     ```
 5. Run the following command to start the project
     ```bash